-I started by exploring possible interactions that could benefit the three buttons located below the screen keeping in mind about the UX patterns similar to what we already established with our smart devices.
-I kept the colors and typeface same but being a non Android device meant that I had to custom design some features like scrolling a long list and find solutions.
-The low number of pixels and low refresh rates meant the interaction needed to be direct and free from any visual effects.
-I looked back at old GSM phones with low pixel displays and explored their menu systems to start my research.
+I started by exploring possible user interactions with the three buttons located below the screen.
+I wanted to use similar UX patterns that I already established with Zebra smart devices.
+That's why I kept the colors and typeface same but being a non Android device meant that I had to custom design some components to distinguish from Android devices in our portfolio.
+The low pixel density and low refresh rates on the screen meant the interaction needed to be direct and free from any visual effects.
+I looked back at old GSM phones for inspiration and explored their menu systems to start my research.

 After many experiments to find the right balance for the right text size and contrast ratio, I began to develop the menu system.
 With each iteration, we tested the UI and asked for feedback from our end users.
 The menu navigation and interactions were shaped based on this research made by our research team.

-On the UI, I wanted to welcome the users with a big green check mark to show that the printer was ready for action.
+On the UI, I wanted to welcome the users with a big green check mark to show that the printer was ready for action as soon as they turn on the device.
+This approach was different than what we previously had but it was well received by our users.
+I used Adobe CC software and InVision to create numerous prototypes like the one below: